 Refer to Section 4 Stormwater on page 174 for details.
 Section 4 also shows a list of the permitted precast components.
 The construction specifications are also described.

 Catchpits must be accurately positioned so that the grade and kerb block fit neatly into the kerb and channel.
 Rectangular pits must be oriented with the longer side parallel to the kerb.
 Grates are to be cycle friendly.
+See Stormwater drawings: Catchpit Back Entry Details

+Double Catchpit Design

+Vertical Entry Catchpit

 Subgrade drainage